kneitinger/kneitinger.github.io/_posts/2015-09-17-brtfs-raid-on-dmcrypt.markdown

 follow a file as it traverses down the data hierarchy to the disk.
 First, when we write a file, it will be stored inside of a directory, such as /etc/ or /home/sarah/ (indicated in the figure below as orange).
-That directory resides in a written to a *subvolume* (kind of like a virtual partition, or LVM volume), such as "home", "var", or "etc" (magenta).
+That directory resides in a *subvolume* (kind of like a virtual partition, or LVM volume), such as "home", "var", or "etc" (magenta).
 Each subvolume is a member of the Btrfs pool (lavender), which consists of one or more device mappings (blue).
 These devices are dm-crypt containers that act as an intermediary step, encrypting the data before finally writing it to a particular hard drive (green).